jaicab/jaicab.github.io/_posts/2014-07-21-box-shadow-out-of-the-box.md

 ---
 layout: post
 title: box-shadow out of the box
+meta: Understand the possibilities of box-shadow besides creating shadows
 ---

 First, let's do a brief introduction to `box-shadow`'s syntax.
 I'm sure you're already familiar with some part of it.